 The MILA Medicare Wrap-Around Plan is not a Grandfathered Plan.
-Rather, it is exempt from the provisions of the Affordable Care Act because it covers only retired persons and their dependents and its benefits are provided to supplement those available from Medicare, Parts A & B.
+Rather, it is exempt from the provisions of the Affordable Care Act because it covers only retired persons and their dependents and its benefits are provided to supplement those available from Medicare, Parts A & B. In addition, it provides prescription drug benefits that qualify as "creditable coverage" under the regulations governing the requirement to enroll in Medicare, Part D. This means that MILA coverage is equal to or better than the coverage provided in Medicare, Part D, and persons covered in the MILA Medicare Wrap-Around Plan are not required to enroll in a Part D Plan.

-MILA Plan Changes